The final application deadline is Monday, January 4, 2016. Applications will be accepted after the deadline on a case-by-case basis.

 - Psychological Measurement – Students demonstrate knowledge of principles of psychological measurement, research design, and techniques of data analysis.

-- Professional Roles – Students demonstrate knowledge of the theoretical and empirical foundations of supervision, management, consultation, and education in a multicultural professional environment.
+- Professional Roles – Students demonstrate knowledge of the theoretical and empirical foundations of supervision and consultation in a multicultural professional environment.

-Goal #2: Students acquire developmentally appropriate skills in each of these areas of professional psychology: Relationship, Assessment, Intervention, and Research and Evaluation.
+Goal #2: Students demonstrate developmentally appropriate skills in each of these areas of professional psychology: Relationship, Assessment, Intervention, and Research and Evaluation.

-- Relationship – Students develop, describe, and maintain constructive and culturally sensitive clinical relationships with clients, supervisors, and others with whom they interact professionally.
+- Relationship – Students develop, describe, and maintain constructive and culturally/contextually sensitive clinical relationships with clients, supervisors, and others with whom they interact professionally.

 - Assessment – Students assess clinically relevant client characteristics, and use the information gathered to describe, conceptualize, and diagnose within sociopolitical and cultural context.

-- Research and Evaluation – Students demonstrate the ability to interpret, design, and implement clinically and culturally appropriate research.
+- Research and Evaluation – Students demonstrate the ability to interpret, design, and implement clinically and culturally/contextually appropriate research.

 Goal #3: Students demonstrate the personal and professional attributes of multiculturally-competent practitioner-scholars.

-- Multicultural Awareness – Students recognize, value, and work consciously with individual and cultural differences within intersecting systems.
+- Cultural/Contextual Awareness – Students recognize, value, and work consciously with individual and cultural/contextual differences within intersecting systems.

 - Professional Conduct – Students conduct themselves in accordance with professional standards, laws, and ethics.